White blank background with no visible objects or figures.

 • Dan Smith

-“The world faces problems that can only be addressed through international cooperation …at the same time as the appetite for cooperation among the great powers and some medium powers has declined.
-How do we regain the habit of cooperation?
+“The world faces problems that can only be addressed through international cooperation.
+At the same time as the appetite for cooperation among the great powers and some medium powers has declined, how do we regain the habit of cooperation?
 It makes sense to start where the cooperative instinct reflects a core value.
 That is why the initiative of the Aurora Center is important and worth supporting.”

 – Director of the Stockholm International Peace Research Institute (SIPRI)